-Internship opportunities for high school teens are available during the school year and summer through partnerships with After School Matters and Marwen.
+The Art Institute of Chicago offers internship opportunities for high school teens through partnerships with After School Matters and Marwen.

-Both ASM and Marwen Interns work at the Art Institute of Chicago in Museum Education to facilitate public programs for families, youth, and teens.
-Interns work closely with museum staff to support art-making activities, studio programs, gallery tours, youth events, and family festivals.
-Interns also have the opportunity to design and lead their own innovative public programs, job-shadow with staff from around the museum, get access to the behind-the-scenes of the museum, and learn about the museum's collection.
+The Museum Education Internship is a great opportunity for creative teens who are interested in studio arts, museums, education, leadership, and/or working with the public.
+Working closely with museum staff, interns support studio programs, gallery tours, youth events, and family festivals.
+Interns also have the opportunity to design and lead their own public programs, job-shadow with staff from around the museum, get access to the behind-the-scenes of the museum, and learn about the museum's collection.

-Marwen Internship take place during the school year and are open to all participating Marwen students that are currently in 9-12 grades.
-Applications can be found through Marwen and are typically available in July, with interviews taking place in August.
+Marwen Yearlong Internship Marwen Internships take place during the school year and are open to all participating Marwen students in grades 9-12.
+Applications can be found through Marwen during July, with interviews offered at the Art Institute of Chicago in August.